How it Works

 Now that we understand how heat moves we can look at what makes a better insulator so that we can keep the warm air or cool air that we paid for in our home as long as possible.

-The insulation Effect occurs when pockets of dead air (trapped air) have been created.
-Each pocket will slowly give up its heat to an adjacent pocket until the heat has moved through out the pockets of dead air toward the colder space.
+The Thermal insulation Effect occurs when pockets of dead air (trapped air) have been created.
+Each pocket will slowly give up its heat to an adjacent pocket until the heat has moved through all of the pockets of dead air toward the colder space.
 Smaller pockets equals MORE Pockets.
 There is less convective movement of air in smaller pockets.
 An insulation with more smaller pockets tends to perform better.

 The R-Value of Air based insulation, meaning insulation that uses air in the dead air pockets has a maximum of 4.0 R-Value per inch of thickness.
 Fiberglass, Cellulose, Rockwool, Mineral wool, Vermiculite, Blue jeans or denim, asbestos, etc. are examples of air based insulation.
 Foam insulation when new can have a 5.0 or higher R-Value per inch because the pockets have a gas in them other than air.
 The gas that causes the foam to expand from a liquid and cure into a solid has a higher R-Value similar to Argon between window panes provides a window with a higher R-Value.
 Studies have shown that this gas slowly escapes and is replaced by air over a 20 year period, which leaves the foam with a maximum R-Value of 4.0 per inch after about 20 years.
 R-Value stands for Resistance value the higher the resistance the better however R-Values alone is not a good way to judge insulation performance.
-Other factors play a major role in performance such as Air infiltration also sound and thermal mass also have effect on the performance of insulation.
+Other factors play a major role in performance such as Air infiltration also sound and thermal mass have an effect on the performance of insulation.

 Air Infiltration simply put is air leakage.
 If your car tire was leaking air you have to stop and add more air to keep the tire inflated so that you can drive on the tire.
 The larger the leak the more often you have to add air.
 Keeping your home warm or cool is similar to the tire, you have to keep adding or removing heat to the home to keep it comfortable.
-Insulation in your home only slows down the heat transfer it can not stop it.
+Insulation in your home only slows down the heat transfer it can't stop it.
 The amount of air leakage or air infiltration has a huge impact on a homes heating & cooling requirements.
 A new home insulated with fiberglass typically has an air infiltration factor of 1.0 or higher which means every hour 1.0 air changes occur.
 That equals 1 complete exchange of air every hour.
 A new home with cellulose insulation typically has an air infiltration rating of .3 meaning .3 air changes per hour.
-It takes about 3 hours for a home insulated with sprayed cellulose to have one complete exchange the air.
-A new home with sprayed foam insulation is about .2 or less air infiltration rating, taking about 5 hours or more to have one complete exchange of air.
+It takes over 3 hours for a home insulated with sprayed cellulose to have one complete exchange of air.
+A new home with sprayed foam insulation is about .2-.1 air infiltration rating, taking about 5-10 hours to have one complete exchange of air.
 Older fiberglass homes can reach 2.0 or higher.
 If you have a fireplace add 1.0 to the air infiltration factor for each fireplace no mater how your home is insulated.
 A 2500 square foot home having a 1.0 VS .3 air infiltration factor the heat loss is about 12,000 Btu's per hour more at design temperature.
 The difference between .3 VS .2 is about 2000 Btu's per hour.
 A loose home has a 1.0 or greater air infiltration rating and a tight home has a .5 or less rating.

 Indoor Air Quality also known as IAQ.
-This single issue of IAQ is perhaps the most important issue when considering how we insulate our home.
+The single issue of IAQ is perhaps the most important issue when considering how we insulate our home.
 Unhealthy, stale and stinky air can develop in a home which is too tight.
 Proper air changes are required to maintain a home with good and healthy IAQ.
 Air changes allow for the carbon dioxide we exhale to be replaced with fresh air and with oxygen which we inhale, along with many other things that are in the air such as out gassing of carpet furniture and adhesives used in the construction of our home.
-If our home has a 2.5 or less air infiltration factor we should exchange the air mechanically by Ventilation in order to have a healthy environment safe to live in.
+If our home has a .2 or less air infiltration factor we must exchange the air mechanically by Ventilation in order to have a healthy environment that is safe to live in.
 Equipment manufactures make Mechanical Ventilation Heat Recovery (MVHR) devices to improve IAQ.
 The MVHR equipment has an initial cost, requires energy to operate, special filters to be replaced and regular maintenance in addition to the cost of heating or cooling the fresh air that is vented into and out of our home.
 MVHR equipment will cost about $1500 or more to have installed.
 Consider this very important fact there is a economical line when crossed that will cost us more money every month because we got our home too tight.
 We will have to continually spend money to operate and maintain our MVHR equipment to keep our IAQ healthy in addition to the extra money we spent on insulation and sealing to get our home too tight to begin with.
 If we have poor IAQ and we don't invest, operate and maintain our MVHR equipment, how much money will we spend on medical bills because we live in a home with unhealthy air?
 How much will poor IAQ in our home decrease our quality of life?